 A crisis is defined as a point at which change must come about, for better or worse.
-While the Covid-19 crisis is unlike anything we have experienced, we can take some learnings from previous crises.
+While the Covid-19 crisis is unlike anything we have experienced, we can take some learning from previous crises.
 The end of crisis usually brings new protocols.
 After 26/11 walking through a metal detector to enter the Taj Mahal hotel in Mumbai is now normal.
-After 9/11 having to remove your shoes and belt before boarding a flight is now normal.
+After 9/11 having to remove your shoes and belts before boarding a flight is now normal.
 We’ve identified 4 variables that will be engrained in the consciousness of consumers after Covid-19.

 Hygiene will be the new security

 Protocols such as masks, temperature checks, compulsive hand-washing, frequent sanitization and social distancing will normalize in the long term.
 This pandemic has fundamentally altered the way consumers think about hygiene.
 Consumers will want products that have fewer touch points.
 Retail outlets (online and offline) will have to ensure that they can speak to the hygiene of their supply chains and distribution channels.
 The quest for ultimate hygiene may result in certain premium retail experiences being appointment driven.

 Transparency will be the new trust